List of Northwest League stadiums

+Nat Bailey Stadium was built in 1951 and is the current home of the Vancouver Canadians.

-PK Park was built in 2009 and is home to the Eugene Emeralds.
+PGE Park was built in 1926 and was home to the Portland Mavericks and Portland Rockies.

-There are six stadiums in use by Northwest League baseball teams.
+There are six stadiums in use by Northwest League (NWL) baseball teams.
 The oldest stadium is Funko Field (1947) in Everett, Washington, home of the Everett AquaSox.
-The newest stadium is Hillsboro Ballpark (2013) in Hillsboro, Oregon, home of the Hillsboro Hops.
-One stadium was built in the 1940s, two in the 1950s, and one in each of the 1990s, 2000s, and 2010s.
+The newest stadium is Hillsboro Hops Ballpark (2026) in Hillsboro, Oregon, home of the Hillsboro Hops.
+One stadium was built in the 1940s, two in the 1950s, and one in each of the 1990s, 2000s, and 2020s.
 The highest seating capacity is 6,803 at Avista Stadium in Spokane, Washington, where the Spokane Indians play.
 The lowest capacity is 3,654 at Gesa Stadium in Pasco, Washington, where the Tri-City Dust Devils play.

+Since its founding in 1937, there have been approximately 40 stadiums located among approximately 30 municipalities used by the league, including the period when it was known as the Western International League (1937–1954).
+Of the stadiums with known opening dates, the oldest to have hosted NWL games was then-Athletic Park (1913) in Vancouver, British Columbia, home of the Vancouver Capilanos.
+Hillsboro Hops Ballpark is also the newest among all NWL stadiums.
+The highest known seating capacity was 25,420 at Sick's Stadium in Seattle, Washington, home of the Seattle Rainiers.
+The stadium with the lowest known capacity was North Bend Municipal Park in Coos Bay, Oregon, home of the Coos Bay-North Bend A's, which seated only 1,000.